 - Copy of Transfer Letter from Previous School and must be legalized by Local National Education Department

-A non-refundable Registration Fee is payable within 7 days from receiving an offer of a place to confirm your child’s enrolment at the School.
+A non-refundable Application Fee is payable within 7 days from receiving an offer of a place to confirm your child’s enrolment at the School.
 It is for New Student Only.

 |Sibling Discount||Development and Tuition Fees|